Article updated April 2024.

 • Improving the production line’s ability to prepare for products coming into production

-• Integrating warehousing and purchasing to allow engineers to plan for parts already in stock or those which are easier to acquire
+• Integrating warehousing and purchasing to allow engineers to plan for parts already in stock or those that are easier to acquire

-The reduction in overhead reduces costs of administration and allows staff to perform high-level tasks instead of getting stuck in rote paperwork or interrupting the important workflows of any individual’s core tasks.
+Reducing overhead reduces administration costs and allows staff to perform high-level tasks instead of getting stuck in rote paperwork or interrupting the important workflows of any individual’s core tasks.
 Furthermore, integrated cloud-native PLM eliminates the time spent on duplicate data entry, sign-offs on changes, and double-checking BOMs against the CAD program.

 Case Study: Momentus Leverages Duro’s Interoperability to Implement PLM Quickly